 - e.
 First month's rent is only available once in a 12 month period. - 2.
+Utilities

-Utilities typical monthly utility bill(s) will be included as part of "need" by Human Services.
+When utility costs are not included in the housing/shelter expense, the most recent typical monthly utility bill(s) will be included as part of "need" by Human Services.
 Utilities must be in the applicant/recipient name in order to render assistance.
 Applicant(s)/recipient(s) will be required to make extended payment arrangements with the utility company.
 Arrearages will not be included as "need" except as set forth below.